D-Day for May as she seeks backing for draft Brexit deal

-LONDON (AP) — British Prime Minister Theresa May is set to face her divided Cabinet in a bid to win support for a draft Brexit deal with the European Union.
+LONDON (AP) — British Prime Minister Theresa May will try to persuade her divided Cabinet on Wednesday that they have a choice between backing a draft Brexit deal with the European Union or plunging the U.K. into political and economic uncertainty.

-Negotiators from the two sides have reached agreement on divorce terms, including a plan to resolve the key issue of the Irish border.
+May called a special Cabinet meeting after negotiators from Britain and the EU broke a months-long logjam and reached agreement on divorce terms, including a plan to keep the border between Ireland and Northern Ireland open after Brexit.

-But pro-Brexit lawmakers in May’s divided Conservative Party are angry, saying the agreement will leave Britain tethered to the EU after it departs in March.Failure to secure Cabinet backing will leave May’s leadership in doubt and the Brexit process in chaos.
+May was meeting with ministers one-on-one Wednesday morning ahead of the Cabinet meeting at 2 p.m.
+(1400 GMT) in a bid to build agreement and stave off potential resignations.

-If Cabinet supports the deal Wednesday, it needs approval from the EU at a summit in the next few weeks.
-Then May will need to win backing from Parliament, where pro-Brexit and pro-EU legislators alike are threatening to oppose it.
+Pro-Brexit lawmakers in May’s Conservative Party — including some members of the Cabinet — say the agreement will leave Britain tethered to the EU after it departs and unable to forge an independent trade policy.

 Most Read Business Stories